-- Pregnant Women, Fetuses and Neonates as Subjects in DoD-Supported Research - For purposes of applying 45 CFR 46 Subpart B to DoD-Supported Research, the phrase "biomedical knowledge" shall be replaced with "generalizable knowledge." - The applicability of Subpart B is limited to research involving pregnant women as participants in research that is more than minimal risk and includes interventions or invasive procedures to the woman or the fetus or involving fetuses or neonates as participants. - o Fetal research must comply with the 42 USC sections 289g-289g-2. - Children as Subjects in DoD-Supported Research - The exemption for research involving survey or interview procedures or observation of public behavior does not apply to research with children, except for research involving observations of public behavior when the investigator(s) do not participate in the activities being observed. - Treatment of Detainees - Research involving a detainee as a human subject is prohibited, except for research activities covered by IND or IDE when for the purpose of diagnosis or treatment of a medical condition in a patient. - Prisoners as Subjects in DoD-Supported Research - Research involving prisoners cannot be reviewed by the IRB through an expedited review procedure. - When the IRB reviews research involving prisoners, at least one prisoner representative must be present for quorum. - In addition to allowable categories of research on prisoners in 45 CFR Part 46 Subpart C, epidemiological research is also allowable when: - The research describes the prevalence or incidence of a disease by identifying all cases or studies potential risk factor association for a disease. - The research presents no more than minimal risk. - The research presents no more than an inconvenience to the human subject. - Prisoners are not a particular focus of the research. - When a previously-enrolled human subject becomes a prisoner and the relevant protocol was not approved by IRB in accordance with these additional protections, the PI shall promptly notify IRB.
-If the PI asserts to the IRB that it is in the best interest of the prisoner-subject to continue to participate in the research while a prisoner, the IRB Chair may determine that the prisonersubject may continue to participate until the convened IRB can review this request to approve a change in the research protocol and until the IO and DoD Component office review the IRB's approval to change the research protocol.
+- Research involving a detainee as a human subject is prohibited, except for research activities covered by IND or IDE when for the purpose of diagnosis or treatment of a medical condition in a patient. - Prisoners as Subjects in DoD-Supported Research - When a previously-enrolled human subject becomes a prisoner and the relevant protocol was not approved by IRB in accordance with these additional protections, the PI shall promptly notify IRB.
+For DoD-conducted research, the human protections director must notify the Component Office of Human Research Protections.
+For DoD-supported research, the non-DoD organization must notify the DoD HRPO and other federal agencies.
+The DOHRP must concur with the IRB before the participant can continue to participate while a prisoner.
+If the PI asserts to the IRB that it is in the best interest of the prisoner-subject to continue to participate in the research while a prisoner, the IRB Chair may determine that the prisoner-subject may continue to participate until the convened IRB can review this request to approve a change in the research protocol and until the IO and DoD Component office review the IRB's approval to change the research protocol.
 Otherwise, the IRB Chair shall require that all research interactions and interventions with the prisoner-subject (including obtaining identifiable private information) cease until the convened IRB can review this request to approve a change in the research protocol.
-The convened IRB, upon receipt of notification that a previously enrolled human participant has become a prisoner, shall promptly re-review the research protocol to ensure that the rights and wellbeing of the human subject, now a prisoner, are not in jeopardy.
+The convened IRB, upon receipt of notification that a previously enrolled human participant has become a prisoner, shall promptly re-review the research protocol to ensure that the rights and wellbeing of the human subject, now a prisoner, are not in ieopardy.
 The IRB should consult with a subject matter expert having the expertise of a prisoner representative if the IRB reviewing the research protocol does not have a prisoner representative.
-If the prisoner-subject can continue to consent to participate and is capable of meeting the research protocol requirements, the terms of the prisoner-subject's confinement does not inhibit the ethical conduct of the research, and there are no other significant issues preventing the research involving human subjects from continuing as approved, the convened IRB may approve a change in the study to allow this prisoner-subject to continue to participate in the research.
+If the prisoner-subject can continue to consent to participate and is capable of meeting the research protocol requirements, the terms of the prisoner-subject's confinement does not inhibit the ethical conduct of the research, and there are no other significant issues preventing the research involving human subjects from continuing as approved, the convened IRB may approve a change in the study to allow this prisonersubject to continue to participate in the research.
 This approval is limited to the individual prisoner-subject and does not allow recruitment of prisoners as subjects.